 Which VPN should you use?

-There are many VPN services available, but not all of them are created equal.
+Not every VPN is created equal.
 Some use stronger encryption than others, some keep no logs of your internet traffic history, and some pride themselves on their high network speeds.

-It isn’t difficult to find a free VPN service, but we highly recommend that our users do not install them.
-Free VPNs have to be making money in some way, be it selling your data to third parties or worse, selling your bandwidth and potentially implicating you in cyberattacks.
-In the past, several popular free VPNs on the Google Play store have been found to contain malware, so it’s important that you thoroughly research a VPN before you install it.
+We don’t recommend using a free VPN.
+Some have been known to use shady methods of making money, from selling your data to third parties or worse, selling your bandwidth and potentially implicating you in cyberattacks.
+In the past, several popular free VPNs on the Google Play store have been found to contain malware, so we recommend you thoroughly research a VPN before you install it.

 There are a few Kodi addons which let you install a VPN directly.
 However, these come with several problems of their own.
-Firstly, they only protect you within Kodi and won’t anonymize your traffic when you’re browsing the internet.
+First, they only protect you within Kodi and won’t anonymize traffic from any other apps.
 Secondly, these require you to install additional software which may not be easily available on Android.

-We recommend using IPVanish.
+We recommend IPVanish.
 It’s an inexpensive VPN that works with every Kodi addon we’ve ever tested, and it comes with a dedicated Android app.
-It’s also the only major VPN that can be found in the Amazon Firestick and Fire TV’s default app store, so it truly offers cross platform protection.
+It’s also has a dedicated app for Amazon Firestick and Fire TVs, so it’s one of the easiest to install on Android devices.

-Unlike most VPN services, IPVanish builds and maintains their own server infrastructure.
-This allows them to provide a stable network connection that maintains the high speeds you’ll need in order to enjoy the content that your Kodi or Android TV box offers.
-They also value their customers’ privacy very highly and don’t keep logs of your browsing history.
+Unlike most VPN services, IPVanish owns its servers outright.
+This allows it to provide the consistently high speeds you’ll need to enjoy streaming on Kodi or Android TV.
+IPVanish also values its customers’ privacy very highly and doesn’t keep logs of your browsing history.

 How to install a VPN on an Android TV or Kodi box

-There’s currently no simple and effective way to install a VPN directly from within Kodi, but it’s actually a fairly straightforward process to keep your device protected if you have one of the more popular VPN services.
-We’ve reviewed some of the best VPNs for Kodi in 2017 and if you don’t already have one, we’re sure that article can help you find a VPN that meets your requirements.
+There’s currently no simple and effective way to install a VPN directly from within Kodi.
+However, it’s actually quite easy to keep your device protected if you have one of the more popular VPN services.
+We’ve reviewed some of the best VPNs for Kodi in 2019 and if you don’t already have one, we’re sure that article can help you find a VPN that meets your requirements.

 Once you have signed up to a VPN service, installing it is simple.
 Begin by going to the Google Play store on your Android TV or Kodi box.
-Type the name of your service into the search bar and once you’ve verified that the app really is what it claims to be, download and install it.
+Search for your VPN, make sure any results are legitimate, then install it.

 Next, you’ll be asked for the email address and password of your VPN user account.
 Enter these, and you’ll be taken to a page where you can choose which server to use.

 From here you can select the country or city you’d like to connect to a server in.
 You can also connect to a specific server, or whichever is the best at the current time.
 Once you’ve selected a location, click the button which says Connect.
-That’s it–all of your internet traffic on this device is now encrypted and safe from the prying eyes of malicious third parties.
+That’s it–all of your internet traffic on this device is now encrypted and cannot be read by third parties.

-You don’t have to sacrifice your privacy just because you’ve chosen to use a preconfigured Kodi or Android TV box.
+You don’t have to sacrifice your privacy just because you’ve chosen to use a pre-configured Kodi or Android TV box.
 Now that you know how, you can connect your device to a VPN and browse media in peace without the threat of ISP snooping and throttling.
-More importantly, you can do so knowing that you’re protected from people who’d try to compromise your system and use your data for their own personal gain.
+More importantly, you can stream without worrying about people trying to use your data for their own personal gain.

 What is a VPN?

-In essence, a VPN funnels all of your network traffic through an encrypted network somewhere else in the world.
-Once connected, there’s no way for anyone but you and your VPN provider to know the sites you visit, the files you download, or the messages you type.
+In essence, a VPN funnels all of your network traffic through an encrypted tunnel to a server somewhere else in the world.
+Once connected, there’s no way for anyone but you and your VPN provider to know which sites you visit, the files you download, or the contents of your messages.
 Because internet service providers (ISPs) don’t encrypt their customers’ traffic, your traffic is significantly safer when using a VPN.

-Because your IP address can reveal some of your personal details like roughly where you live and who your ISP is, a VPN keeps you anonymized by assigning you another temporary IP address.
-Some VPN services take this concept even further and allow you to automatically change IP address at regular intervals.
+Your IP address can reveal a surprising amount of personal information like which city you live in and who your ISP is.
+However, VPNs keep you safe by assigning you another temporary IP address.
+Some services take this concept even further and allow you to automatically change IP address at regular intervals.

 Why use a VPN?

 There is a technique hackers use called a Man-in-the-Middle (MitM) attack.
 This allows them to intercept all incoming and outgoing traffic from your device.
-If you’re using a Kodi or Android TV box, they’ll have access to all of your search history and login credentials for streaming services.
+This includes information like your search history and login credentials.
 It’s possible that they could even install malware on your device which could infect other computers on your home network.

 A good VPN prevents this type of attack from happening in the first place, but even if your Kodi box is compromised, the attacker won’t be able to read the encrypted traffic reports.
 Even with a very powerful system, this kind of encryption would take several thousand years to break.